 3) So RIO Had OutPerformed BHP by +0.47% So Far That Day

-So, for our newly opened trade which expires at the end of the day to finish as a loser, BHP would need to outperform RIO by 0.48% over the course of the rest of the day.
-Certainly possible, but unlikely given the circumstances.
-And in fact our trader was correct, BHP did not rally to overtake RIO in the last half of the day, and the trade finished solidly ITM for a 27% payout, or a return of $127 on our $100 investment.
-Not a huge gain, but pretty good for such a high-probability trade.
+For our newly opened trade expiring at the end of the day to finish as a loser BHP would need to outperform RIO by 0.48%.
+And it would have to happen over the course of the rest of this day.
+Certainly possible but very unlikely given the circumstances.
+And in fact our trader was correct.
+BHP did not rally to overtake RIO in the last half of the day.
+This trade then finished solidly ITM for a 27% payout.
+A return of $127 on our $100 investment.
+Not a huge gain.
+But also not bad for such a high-probability trade.
 It is that kind of flexibility that makes these options so useful and fun to trade.

-Well, that’s pretty much it for the introduction to pair options trading.
-We will also be publishing some more in-depth strategy material for pairs trading in the near future, so stay tuned for that.
-We have really enjoyed pair options ever since we first tried them while doing a review on Stockpair several years ago.
-Unfortunately, as US traders ourselves we can no longer trade at Stockpair, but the rest of the world is still in luck.
-And for those of us that are based in the US, well we still have the pairs offered by our binary brokers, which is better than nothing.
+That’s pretty much it for a brief introduction to pairs trading.
+We will also be publishing some in-depth pair options strategy material in coming months.
+Stay tuned for that.
+We have really enjoyed pair options trading ever since we first tried them.
+This was while doing a review on Stockpair several years ago.
+Unfortunately, as US traders ourselves we can no longer trade at Stockpair, and our favorite US broker, discussed here in our Raceoption review, unfortunately does not offer Pair Options.
+But most of the rest of the world is still welcome.